 Cabbage maggots are also the larvae of small flies.
 They feed on fine roots, eventually tunneling into the taproot.
 They attack cabbage, broccoli, turnips and similar crops.
 Other maggots which attack vegetable crops are the carrot rust fly and the onion maggot.

 Seed corn maggots are the larvae of small flies.
 They develop in the soil and feed on seed and seedlings of corn, beans, peas, potatoes, cabbage, melons and other crops.
 Cool wet springs and soil with a high concentration of organic matter favor the development of this pest.
 (No pictures available at this time).

-Beneficial nematodes can be used for controlling the soil dwelling larval stages of the above pests.
-Cardboard plant collars, Spinosad, Bt (Bacillus thuringiensis), and carbaryl (Sevin) sprays and baits can be used to control cutworms.
-Row cover can be used to prevent maggot problems.
+Beneficial nematodes can be used for controlling the soil-dwelling larval stages of the above pests.
+Cardboard plant collars, spinosad, Bt (Bacillus thuringiensis), and carbaryl (Sevin) sprays and baits can be used to control cutworms.
+Row covers can be used to prevent maggot problems.